FRIENDS OF CAVERSHAM COURT GARDENS

 Owned and cared for by Reading Borough Council.
 The Friends assist the council to achieve its objectives for Caversham Court as a historic garden and to raise awareness of its history and importance.

-The gardens are open every day except Christmas Day from 8 a.m. to dusk.
+The gardens are open every day (except Christmas Day) from 8 a.m. to dusk.
 Entry is free.

-ECONET BEANPOLE DAY
+BEANPOLE DAY

-Saturday 26 April, 10.00 a.m. to 3.00 p.m.
+SATURDAY 18 APRIL, 9.30 a.m. to 3.00 p.m.